 La Bastide des Terres, Mirmande, South of France

-A wedding feast outdoors on the manicured grounds, under a stylish marquee.
+We’re picturing a wedding feast al fresco on the manicured lawns, under a stylish marquee.

 What's So Special About La Bastide des Terres?